Hawaii dad paves way for son’s Little League World Series

 But Mikah doesn’t care for vengeance.
 Kids are still kids.

-“Yeah but they’re like really nice, we played whiffle ball with them,” he said.
+“Yeah but they’re like really nice, we played whiffle ball with them,” Ken said.

 It’s back to hardball Saturday morning when Honolulu plays for the US title at 9:30 HST.